Kyagara/er-wiki/README.md

 ### Problems/TODO

+- Separate some weapon types (shields, arrows, etc) and some consumables (pots, grease, etc) into separate pages.
+- Add crafting material page.
 - Improve and add more stats.
 - Improve visual of stats section.
 - Script/s and tool/s to extract data to avoid manually doing it, also for converting icons to `webp`.